 - force_turbo – Disables dynamic cpufreq driver and minimum settings below.
 Voids Warranty.

-- initial_turbo -Enables turbo mode from boot for the given value in seconds (up to 60) or until cpufreq sets a frequency.
+- initial_turbo -Enables turbo mode from boot for a value in seconds (max 60) or until cpufreq sets a frequency.
 Default 0

 - arm_freq_min – Minimum value of arm_freq used for dynamic clocking.

 - core_freq_min – Minimum value of core_freq used for dynamic clocking.